Hosted Desktop (DaaS)

 Remote Desktop Access (RDP)

-Microsoft RDP is an efficient and economical method of accessing remotely.
-The advantage of RDP is simple to access with no extra software required.
+Microsoft Remote Desktop provides an efficient and economical method of accessing your desktop remotely.
+The advantage of RDP is simple access with no extra software required.

 Desktop As A Service (DaaS)